DanielKorsah/ArcDan_Linear_Maths_Framework/README.md

 TODO:
 * Operator overloading so that simple aritmetic like scalar multiplication, addition and subtraction don't have to be functions called on Vector Objects.
 * Make base class Vector that Vector2 inherits from so that I can add...
 * Higher dimentional vectors Vector3 and Vector4, important for 3D maths or for colours.
+* More generalised Cross Product function to replace `VectorRotate()` to work with all supported diminsions of vectors.